 The main differences for EIS investors are:

-A Ordinary Shares: Ordinary Shares with Liquidation Priority: these take advantage of a legal workaround so AO shareholders can benefit from SEIS and get their money back first upon liquidation.
+These are Ordinary Shares with Liquidation Priority: they take advantage of a legal workaround so AO ‘A Ordinary’ shareholders can benefit from SEIS and get their money back first when the company is sold or goes into liquidation.

 Confirmation from HMRC that a person investing in your company should qualify for SEIS tax relief.